Glossary of baseball terms: launch angle

 The angle, with respect to the ground at home plate, at which a batted ball leaves the bat.

 launch pad

 A term for a ballpark in which many home runs are hit.
+The Atlanta Braves' former home of Atlanta–Fulton County Stadium became known as "The Launching Pad" for this reason.

 Lawrence Welk

 A (rare) 1-2-3 double play ("... an a one, an a two, an a ...").

 lay down

 A player who bunts the ball is said to lay down a bunt.
 Also see dump.

 lay off

 If a batter decides not to swing at a pitch, especially if he deliberately avoids swinging at certain types of pitches, he may be said to "lay off" a pitch.
 Pitchers tempt hitters to swing at pitches they cannot hit; batters try to lay off such pitches.
 "Batters can't seem to lay off his slider, just as his parents can't seem to lay off his carrot cake—they're nearly addicted to it."